wangziqi2013/wangziqi2013.github.io/_posts/2022-08-03-illuminator.markdown

 Kernel page allocation will always be fulfilled from the unmovable pool first, and if it fails, then from the hybrid pool.
 The allocation will only be satisfied from a unmovable pool chunk if the first two both fail, in which case the chunk is moved to the hybrid pool.
+Illuminator therefore minimizes fragmentation by always allocating from the hybrid pool before turning to the unmovable pool.

+To reduce the latency of synchronous page compaction, Illuminator only selects a chunk as the candidate for page compaction if the chunk is in the movable pool, which is guaranteed to only contain movable pages.
+Pages in the hybrid and unmovable pool contain, meanwhile, may contain movable pages, but they are also likely to contain unmovable pages, making them bad candidates for compaction.